zmandyhe/extended-kalman-filter/README.md

   P_ = F_ * P_ * Ft + Q_;
 }
 ```

-	- 4) after prediction, we calls the update function to perform update according to sensor type.
-The raw_measurement_ object holds the measurement data of x_ and P_.
+The update function is defined as the following:

 ```
   if (measurement_pack.sensor_type_ == MeasurementPackage::RADAR) {